Zahira1234/Zahira1234/README.md

 ---

 ## ✨ Quote

-> “Security is not a product, but a process.”
+> "Security is not a product, but a process."

 ---